Ever wondered who builds the best manufactured homes or what determines a good factory-built home from a bad one?

 The Factory’s Employees and Management

 Another variable that determines the quality of the home is the people building it.
-There will always be a noticeable difference between homes built by people who care and people who don’t.
+There is a noticeable difference between homes built by people who care and people who don’t.
+That applies to factory-built and site-built.

-Every step of manufactured home construction is streamlined but the homes are still constructed by people.
+However, homes are still constructed by people fro the most part.
 Still, when the crew building a manufactured home is well-trained and dedicated they will build better homes.

 A lot of variables are at play in the factory.
 Issues such as which employees are working together, worker morale, the weather, and even what day of the week the home was built will influence its quality.

-There’s a half-joking tip that has been told for decades: you never want your new manufactured home to be built on a Friday or a Monday.
-Fridays are bad because the employees are ready for the weekend and Mondays are bad because they had that weekend.
+There’s a half-joking tip about factory-built items like cars and manufactured homes: you never want anything built in a factory on a Friday or a Monday.
+Fridays are bad because employees are ready for the weekend.
+Mondays are bad because they had that weekend.

 Still, factory constructed homes have far fewer variables that could interfere with the home quality compared to site-built home construction.